-Personalization includes everything from remembering your favorite stores and items, to helping you collaborate with family members to build a cart throughout the week, to offering custom recommendations, shelves, and healthy options based on our past purchases or surfacing information that’s most relevant based on your preferences.
+Personalisation includes everything from remembering your favourite stores and items, to helping you collaborate with family members to build a cart throughout the week, to offering custom recommendations, shelves, and healthy options based on our past purchases or surfacing information that’s most relevant based on your preferences.

-We’re working to create a more inspiring experience with integrations that let you buy ingredients for recipes found across the web or on social (like the latest TikTok trend) with a touch of a finger, surfacing helpful bundles of items—like lunchbox essentials or game day snacks, or showing you deals on your favorite items.
+We’re working to create a more inspiring experience with integrations that let you buy ingredients for recipes found across the web or on social (like the latest TikTok trend) with a touch of a finger, surfacing helpful bundles of items – like lunchbox essentials or game day snacks, or showing you deals on your favourite items.

-We’re doing this in the Instacart App, and helping retailers offer more personalized, inspirational experiences on their own ecommerce websites and apps through Instacart Platform.
-And, we believe that personalization and inspiration shouldn’t be relegated to online shopping—we’re helping bring them to brick-and-mortar stores through our Connected Stores offerings.
+We’re doing this in the Instacart App, and helping retailers offer more personalised, inspirational experiences on their own e-commerce websites and apps through Instacart Platform.
+And, we believe that personalisation and inspiration shouldn’t be relegated to online shopping –we’re helping bring them to brick-and-mortar stores through our Connected Stores offerings.

 How does Instacart remain accessible to everyone, even those who are less tech savvy?